 Economy Plus seats have extra legroom and are located in the front of the coach cabin.
 Premier members can purchase Economy Plus tickets for the price of regular Economy fare.

 Premier Silver members can redeem the complimentary Economy Plus benefit (i.e., extra legroom) for themselves and one other traveler.
-Gold, Silver and Platinum members get the free benefit for themselves and up to eight other travelers.
+Gold, Platinum and 1K members get the free benefit for themselves and up to eight other travelers.

 United Premier Silver